 Gediman, however, said agreeing to the offer would acknowledge that Delaware North owns the names.

-Mark Bartholomew, a University at Buffalo law professor who teaches trademark law, says Delaware North might want to preserve the value of the names that will lose value if no longer used.
+Mark Bartholomew, a State University of New York Buffalo Law School professor who teaches trademark law, says Delaware North might want to preserve the value of the names that will lose value if no longer used.

 "I think all sides will ultimately come to an agreement after some more posturing," Bartholomew said.